ibexa/documentation-developer/docs/guide/solr.md

 ### Step 1: Configuring and starting Solr

-The example presents a configuration with single core, look to [Solr](https://cwiki.apache.org/confluence/display/solr/Solr+Cores+and+solr.xml) [documentation](https://wiki.apache.org/solr/CoreAdmin) for configuring Solr in other ways, including examples.
+The example presents a configuration with a single core.
+For configuring Solr in other ways, including examples, see [Solr Cores and `solr.xml`](https://cwiki.apache.org/confluence/display/solr/Solr+Cores+and+solr.xml) and [core administration](https://wiki.apache.org/solr/CoreAdmin).

 #### Download and configure